czFIRE/Rust_Organisation_App/README.md

 ### Auth
 The final (and, sadly, least) developed component is Auth.
-It was first assigned to Michal, but he was unable to implement this component and stopped working on it towards the very end of the project, leaving others to handle the component.
+It was first assigned to Michal, but he was did not implement this feature and stopped working on it towards the very end of the project, leaving others to handle it.
 It was then picked up by Petr and Matej, who tried to implement this feature for the project deadline.

 For the implementation, we chose to go with Keycloak.
 We used the actix-web-keycloak-middleware